How to Start a Blog in 2018 (Beginner Friendly With Images and Video)

 With the rise of Blogger and WordPress, blogging has become an accessible medium for individuals and businesses to create content to connect with their audience, and in some cases, even make a living.

-If you have an e-commerce store, adding a business blog is simple to do and can be linked to from your main sites navigation for a seamless user-experience.
+If you have an e-commerce store, adding a business blog is simple to do, one way is to put a link in your main sites navigation that directs visitors to your blog for a seamless user-experience.

 Here are some frequently asked questions